Vafa-Witten Theory: Invariants, Floer Homologies, Higgs Bundles, a Geometric Langlands Correspondence, and Categorification: A Novel Floer Homology from Boundary Vafa-Witten Theory

 With the metric on $\mathscr{A}$ defined as such, one can see that the first term in \eqref{dwsqm} resembles the bosonic kinetic term of the SQM action in \eqref{sqmaction}, where $\epsilon^{ijk}F_{jk}$, being the gradient vector field of a Chern-Simons functional, means that $V(\phi)$ can be interpreted as the Chern-Simons functional itself, while $\dot{A}^i = d A^i/dt$ can be identified with $d\phi^i/d t$.
 The terms indicated by ``$\dots$" then give, via equations of motion, the Riemann curvature terms and the fermion kinetic terms in \eqref{sqmaction}.
 Altogether, this means that we can interpret \eqref{dwsqm} as the action of an SQM model with target ${\cal M} = \mathscr{A}$ that also has a single nilpotent topological scalar supercharge $\mathcal{Q}$.

-Thus, with the potential on $\mathscr{A}$ being the Chern-Simons functional, and the identification of \eqref{dwinstantonflow} with \eqref{sqminstanton}, we conclude that \eqref{dwinstantonflow}, which is the instanton equation, can be interpreted as a gradient flow equation between critical points of the Chern-Simons functional.
-Hence, just like \eqref{sqmpartitionfunction}, the partition function of boundary DW theory will be an algebraic count of critical points of the Chern-Simons functional, i.e., flat $G$-connections on $M_3$, where there are instanton flow lines between critical points.
+Thus, with the potential on $\mathscr{A}$ being the Chern-Simons functional, and the identification of \eqref{dwinstantonflow} with \eqref{sqminstanton}, we conclude that \eqref{dwinstantonflow}, which is the instanton equation, can be interpreted as a gradient flow equation between fixed critical points of the Chern-Simons functional.
+Hence, just like \eqref{sqmpartitionfunction}, assuming that the fixed critical points are isolated and nondegenerate in $\mathscr A$, the partition function of boundary DW theory will be an algebraic count of {fixed} critical points of the Chern-Simons functional, i.e., fixed flat $G$-connections on $M_3$, where there are instanton flow lines between these fixed critical points.

 The second term in \eqref{dwsqm} is a topological term that only contributes to an overall factor in the path integral.
 The $\tau$-dependence of this term will not be important for boundary DW theory.
 It will, however, play a significant role in boundary VW theory, as we will explain shortly.